datacute/IncrementalGeneratorExtensions/README.md

   - Adds support for Microsoft's `EmbeddedAttribute` when running in older SDK & Roslyn versions.
 This can help with the behaviour of marker attributes.
 - [EquatableImmutableArray](IncrementalGeneratorExtensions/EquatableImmutableArray%20README.md)
-  - Provides an `EquatableImmutableArray<T>` type which enable value-based equality comparison of array contents, rather than the reference equality of the array instance itself, which is what `ImmutableArray<T>` uses.
+  - Provides an `EquatableImmutableArray<T>` type which enables value-based equality comparison of array contents, rather than the reference equality of the array instance itself, which is what `ImmutableArray<T>` uses.
-  - Incremental source generators produce `ImmutableArray<T>` outputs within their pipelines, and by converting these to `EquatableImmutableArray<T>` instances, the pipeline stages can be correctly identified as having no changes in their output.
+  - Incremental source generators produce new `ImmutableArray<T>` outputs within their pipelines, and by converting these to `EquatableImmutableArray<T>` instances, the pipeline stages can be correctly identified as having no changes in their output.